 Commercial brushing glazes have made it possible for hobbyists to glaze pottery on the kitchen table.
-But, because of layering, recent years have seen them migrate into pottery studios and schools (even though DIY glazes are far less expensive and more flexible).
-There has also been a migration of emphasis from quality forming to surface treatment.
-Here is the kind of pots AI thinks we are making now:
+But, the layering craze has seen these bottled products migrate into pottery studios and schools.
+In the minds of most, the glitter of expensive layering trumps all of the advantages of DIY.
+The "glam" of multiple can make the ugliest pot saleable.
+Here is the kind of pots an AI ChatBot told me it thinks we are making now:

 AI generated picture and text to a prompt asking about the type of ware commonly made by potters and hobbyists who do layering of commercial bottled glazes (and some terms describing the trends).